-Client metrics are a great alternative as they tell the real story.
+In addition to tracking your revenue, client metrics help to tell the real story about your business.
 We’ve put together our top five client metrics which are all accessible using salon and spa software reporting to help you measure your success.

 However, the most important part of measuring your rebooking rate is how you’re defining it.
-Rebooking is deemed as a future appointment made within 24 hours of the previous appointment.
-So rebooking your client before they leave the salon should be priority as once they walk through the door, the chances they’ll book within that period dramatically decreases.
-If your client books multiple appointments in advance that’s also counted as rebooking and it’s a massive bonus for your business!
+Rebooking is defined as a future appointment made within 24 hours of the previous appointment.
+So rebooking your client before they leave the salon should be a priority because as soon as they walk out the door their chances of rebooking within that period dramatically decreases.

-Kitomba’s Benchmark product shows the average rebooking rate to be above 50% for the New Zealand hair industry.
-So use that as a starting point and become one of the savvy salons and spas that achieves well above that!
+Benchmarking by Kitomba Salon and Spa Software has shown the average rebooking rate to be above 50% for the New Zealand hair industry, so use that as a starting point and become one of the savvy salons and spas that achieves well above that!

 Client retention is all about creating loyal clients through providing high quality service and a fantastic experience.
 Loyal, long term clients are important to a business as they tend to spend more, cost less and make valuable referrals to new potential clients.

 The average period of time between your client’s appointments is your revisit period.
-The length of time between appointments has a huge impact on your annual revenue and reducing it by even the shortest amount of time will result in a massive jump in revenue.
+The length of time between appointments has a huge impact on your annual revenue, and reducing it by even the shortest amount of time can result in a massive jump in revenue.

 If you’re not quite convinced of the power of shortening your client revisit period, here’s an example: